mustafaDevop/static-website/README.md

  ![s3_dashboard](https://user-images.githubusercontent.com/94189602/206503837-c158f4fe-a27f-4d24-bc8e-3d2b88f9f334.PNG)

-•	Create bucket (in put bucket name and the region you want the bucket to be and be very careful of the name of the bucket NO symbols and just name.
+•	Create bucket (input bucket name and the region you want the bucket to be and be very careful of the name of the bucket NO symbols and just name).
 •	If it going to be public bucket find a unique name, but right here we will be creating a public bucket

 ![bucket_name](https://user-images.githubusercontent.com/94189602/206504222-73cf912b-ff63-43e4-80f9-dc1a4c093e24.PNG)